rajatmodi62/rajatmodi62.github.io/_posts/2026-06-18-kajal-advice.md

 dude, you should be grateful that you are in a position to mentor people.  please fix your self esteem.
 Spending a night in a homeless shelter will do wonders for you.
 Get out of your ivory tower, and live with less privileged for a day.
 Wear used clothes. you will know what hardship really means.

 Cajal calls these afflictions as `disease of the mind'.
-These questions  often weaken resolve, have no definite answers and prevent the mind from staying to problems which really matter.
-The mind keeps oscillating and never quite settles on a canonical configuration.
+These questions weaken resolve, have no definite answers and prevent the mind from staying to problems which really matter.
+The mind keeps oscillating and never quite settles on a canonical lock.
 Learn to avoid these like a plague.
 They consumed years of my energy.
 Don't let it waste your life too.

 # <span style="font-size: 1.5rem; color: var(--border-header-bottom);">The public performer </span>